-Too often, your pick of furniture are just too large to pass as a space-saver.
+Too often, your choice of furniture is just too large to pass as a space-saver.
 But with some arranging hacks, those bulky things can be a little less of a problem.

-Place stand alone bookcase against the wall.
-Some smart garden office features an L-shape floor area to allow an extra space for the same equipment.
+Place stand-alone bookcase against the wall.
+Some smart garden office features an L-shape floor area to allow extra space for the same equipment.